BetMGM Missouri Bonus Code GOALMAX1500: Get $1,500 in Bonuses for St. Louis Blues, NFL, & NBA | Goal.com US

 NFL—Carolina Panthers vs Tampa Bay Buccaneers, Jan 3, 3:30 PM CT

-The Carolina Panthers (8-8) travel to face the Tampa Bay Buccaneers (7-9) in a winner-take-all NFC South showdown, with Tampa Bay favored by 2.5 points (-142 moneyline) and the total set at 43.5.
+The Carolina Panthers (8-8) head to Tampa for a winner‑take‑all NFC South showdown against the Buccaneers (7-9).
+Oddsmakers give Tampa Bay the edge as 3‑point favorites (‑105) moneyline) with the total set at 43.5.

-Baker Mayfield has thrown at least one interception in six of his last seven games and leads Tampa with 3,490 yards, 25 touchdowns, and 10 interceptions, while Mike Evans has 194 receiving yards in three games since returning from injury, as the Buccaneers have dropped two straight and five of their last seven despite once controlling the division.
+Baker Mayfield has thrown at least one interception in six of his last seven games, though he leads the Bucs with 3,490 yards, 25 touchdowns, and 10 picks.
+Mike Evans, back from injury, has added 194 receiving yards over three games, but Tampa has stumbled—dropping two straight and five of their last seven after once controlling the division.

-Bryce Young has engineered game-winning drives in 12 of his 14 NFL career wins and threw for 191 yards and two touchdowns in Carolina's Week 16 victory over Tampa, though Atlanta's Monday night win over the Rams means the Panthers would still win the division even with a loss if the Falcons beat New Orleans on Sunday.
+On the other side, Bryce Young has already authored 12 game‑winning drives in his 14 career victories, including a 191‑yard, two‑touchdown performance in Carolina’s Week 16 win over Tampa.
+Thanks to Atlanta’s Monday night win over the Rams, the Panthers (+125 ML) could still clinch the division even with a loss—if the Falcons beat New Orleans.

-The under is 7-3 in Panthers games with totals between 42-47 points, and Tampa Bay is just 2-6 ATS as home favorites in divisional matchups over their last eight such games, making this a toss-up elimination game with razor-thin margins.
+The under (-105) is 7-3 in Panthers games with totals between 42–47 points, while Tampa Bay is just 2-6 ATS as home favorites in divisional matchups over their last eight.
+All signs point to a razor‑thin elimination game where every possession could swing the outcome.

 Responsible Gambling in Missouri